Compare Courses Now

 How can I check who is a legit provider?

 There is a very easy way to check if a provider is a genuine CIMSPA approved training provider.
-Simply click here and you can access the CIMSPA directory of providers.
+Simply click here and you can access the CIMSPA directory of providers (make sure you search "Partners" not "Members" when looking at providers).
 Simply type the name of the provider on here and if they are listed then they are approved or if they are not listed then they are simply not a CIMSPA approved provider!

-TIP: Make sure that the provider is definitely a CIMSPA Training Provider Partner - if they are just a CIMSPA Employer Partner this is not the same thing.
-Also if a provider says "applied" this only means they have applied so this means very little!
+TIP: Make sure that the provider is definitely a CIMSPA Training Provider Partner - if they are just a CIMSPA Employer Partner this is not the same thing nor is if they are merely associated with a CIMSPA partner.

 The first part of this guide was the all important checks regarding CIMSPA compliance (scroll back up if you missed this!)
 Now that you have done this, its time to look at some finer details about choosing the best personal trainer course for you.